HarshGautamKIET/FinopsysChatAI/README.md

 ### Common Issues

 1. **Database Connection Failed**
-   - Verify Snowflake credentials in `.env`
+   - Verify PostgreSQL credentials in `.env`
    - Check network connectivity
-   - Ensure warehouse and database names are correct
+   - Ensure database and schema names are correct

 2. **No AI Model Available**
+   - Check OpenAI API key if using OpenAI models
    - Check Gemini API key if using Google Gemini
    - Ensure Ollama is running if using local models
    - Verify API endpoints are accessible